jaychoww/libtorrent-go/README.md

         make env PLATFORM=android-arm

-+ Build locally without Docker (for local development, for example) Is helpful if you need to have all the required stack locally on your OS.
++ (Optionally) Build locally without Docker (for local development, for example)

+    Is helpful if you need to have all the required stack locally on your OS.
-    By default it's the same as linux-x64.
+    You need to specify `CROSS_TRIPLE` - you can find possible values [here](https://github.com/ElementumOrg/cross-compiler/tree/master/docker).
     Everything is installed in `libtorrent-go/local-env/` directory.

-        make local-env
+        make local-env CROSS_TRIPLE=x86_64-linux-gnu

-    Then you can run libtorrent-go module compilation make re
+    Then you can run libtorrent-go module compilation:

+        make re

-    It will make sure to use `libtorrent-go/local-env/lib/pkgconfig/` to compile module and have all the dependencies.
+    It will make sure to use `libtorrent-go/local-env/lib/pkgconfig/` to compile module.
+    You also need to set environment variables like [here](https://github.com/ElementumOrg/cross-compiler/blob/master/docker/linux-x64.Dockerfile) and install all the dependencies like [here](docker/linux-x64.Dockerfile).

 + Build libtorrent-go: